pytorch/pytorch/docs/source/distributed.rst

 Shared file-system initialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another initialization method makes use of a file system shared and visible for all machines in a group.
+Another initialization method makes use of a file system shared and visible from all machines in a group.
 The URL should start with ``file://`` and contain a path to a non-existent file (in an existing directory) on a shared file system.
-This initialization method also supports a ``group_name`` argument, which allows to use the same shared file path for multiple jobs, as long as they use different group names.
+This initialization method also supports a ``group_name`` argument, which allows you to use the same shared file path for multiple jobs, as long as they use different group names.